-Minimum APS Language of teaching and Learning (English) Mathematics Mathematical Literacy Physical Sciences Life Sciences 31 5 5 Not accepted 5 5 number of students per academic year in line with the enrolment target of the University.
+Minimum APS Language of teaching and Learning Mathematics Mathematical Literacy Physical Sciences Life Sciences 31 5 5 Not accepted 5 5

+The Department of Optometry of the University of Johannesburg accepts a limited number of students per academic year in line with the enrolment target of the University.
 The decision to limit numbers is based on available facilities in the Optometry Department, number of students qualifying nationally from other academic institutions as well as compliance with the rules and regulations of the Professional Board of Optometry and Dispensing Opticians.
 For these reasons, and the high academic demand of the course it is necessary to apply an academic selection process.
 The selection process targets the most successful students for this course.